Government's proposal to change the EPB system: What does this mean for property owners?

 Will Seismic Assessments Still Be Required?

-Yes, seismic assessments will continue to be a standard practice for non-regulatory purposes.
-Seismic assessments using the current New Building Standard (NBS) system will remain relevant and appropriate for non-EPB risk-related purposes, including lending and finance decisions, insurance requirements, leasing and selling, and building alterations or changes of use.
+Yes, seismic assessments using the current New Building Standard (NBS) system will remain a standard practice for non-EPB risk-related purposes, including lending and finance decisions, insurance requirements, leasing and selling, and building alterations or changes of use.
 Their use is expected to remain commonplace, particularly as the revised EPB system becomes more narrowly focused and covers fewer vulnerable buildings.

 What Happens to Buildings Currently EPB but Outside the New Scope?